Kate1985sky/site-news/README.md

 I've used react-router-dom for the ability to move from page to page without reloading the browser in a single-page application.

-CSS Modules is a very convenient way to have scoped styles and the ability not to repeat styles, which simplifies our work and the ability not to make mistakes.
+CSS Modules is a very convenient way to have scoped styles and the ability not to repeat styles, which simplifies this project and the ability not to make mistakes.

 ### What I've learned

-In the project I've learned what is react-router and how to use it, learned how module css works, created custom hooks for the Feath request.
+In the project I've learned what is react-router and how to use it, learned how module css works, created custom hooks.

 ### How to work with the project

-his project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App.

 Clone this repository to your local machine
 Run the app in the development mode by npm start